-For Personal and Group Certificates it is RECOMMENDED to build the unique name by either including additional ou attributes in the sDN or extending the cn by additional characters, e.g. a hash value of some unique internal number.
+For Personal and Group Certificates it is RECOMMENDED to build the unique name by either including additional ou attributes in the sDN or extending the CN by additional distinguishing identifiers, e.g. a hash value of some internal identifier that is uniquely assigned to the entity/Subject the Certificate is bound to.